duksaramio/eleventy-base-blog/content/blog/2025-04-21-business-ideas.md

 - Consider pros and cons of selling to the customer vs. selling to the company.
 - Find niche markets that are underserved.
 - Rather than builing an AI product (token costs), build a traditional product and use AI to build it.
+- See if you can run LLM, MCP client, MCP servers locally and make your computers work and make money for you now.